 - Food and beverages

 The people appointed as committee members must be motivated and action-oriented.
-The best approach for appointing committee members is to draft a letter for the President’s (Commander’s) signature.
-Where possible, select committee members who have expertise in the area of their responsibility.
+The best approach for appointing committee members is to draft a letter for the president’s signature.
+Where possible, select committee members who have expertise in their area of responsibility.

 - Choosing a guest speaker